At the Immigrant's Table

 I grew up in Israel, where the Lebanese baba ganoush recipe is basically the ULTIMATE baba ganoush recipe to try.
 I grew up eating, breathing and making this delicious dip!

 In my basic 4-ingredient recipe, I follow the traditional Lebanese moutabal very closely - but with a major improvement.
-I top it with fresh pomegranate seeds, pine nuts and diced parsley, which gives it a beautiful look and a fresh, zesty and vibrant taste.
+I top it with fresh pomegranate seeds, like in my pomegranate chicken and oven-baked pomegranate glazed salmon, pine nuts and diced parsley, which gives it a beautiful look and a fresh, zesty and vibrant taste.

 Save This Recipe Form